On Generalizations of Some Distance Based Classifiers for HDLSS Data: Classifiers Based on Generalized Distances

 \begin{thm} Define $n_0=\min\{n_1,\ldots,n_J\}$.
 If assumptions \textrm{(A1)--(A3)} are satisfied, then\\ (a) for any $n_0 \geq 2$, the misclassification probability of the gSAVG classifier converges to zero as $d\to \infty$, and\\ (b) for any $k \le n_0$, the misclassification probability of the $k$-NN classifier based on gMADD converges to zero as $d\to \infty$. \end{thm}

-Theorem \ref{thmgSAVG} suggests that the classifiers based on $h_d^{\phi,\gamma}$ should have excellent performance if $\phi$ and $\gamma$ are chosen appropriately.
-The choice $\phi(t)=t$ satisfies the conditions of Lemmas \ref{firstlemma} and \ref{thirdlemma}.
-There are several choices of $\gamma$ that satisfy the conditions stated in Lemma \ref{thirdlemma} \citep[see][p.1338]{BF10}.
-We consider three such choices of $\gamma$, namely, $\gamma_1(t)=1-e^{-t}$, $\gamma_2(t)=\sqrt{t}/2$ and $\gamma_3(t)=\log(1+t)$ in this article.
-In Figure \ref{plot1}, we only report the average misclassification rates associated with the choice of $\gamma$ that yielded the minimum misclassification rate.
-The complete result with misclassification rates corresponding to all choices of $\gamma$ is provided in Table S2 in the Supplementary.
+When the underlying distributions have different marginal distributions, Theorem \ref{thmgSAVG} suggests that classifiers based on the transformation $h_d^{\phi,\gamma}$ should have excellent performance if $\phi$ and $\gamma$ are chosen appropriately.
+The choice $\phi(t)=t$ satisfies the conditions of Lemmas~\ref{firstlemma} and \ref{thirdlemma}.
+There are several choices of $\gamma$ that satisfy the conditions stated in Lemma~\ref{thirdlemma} \citep[see][p.1338]{BF10}.
+In particular, $\gamma(t)=1-e^{-t}$ satisfies these conditions.

 Let us now recall Figure \ref{plot1}.
-In {\bf Example 1}, the one-dimensional marginals of $\mathbf{F}_1$ are all $N(0,5/3)$, while for $\mathbf{F}_2$ the marginals are $t_5$.
-So, the one-dimensional marginal distrbutions are different, and also note that assumptions $(A1)-(A3)$ are satisfied in this example.
-On the other hand, the one-dimensional marginal distributions of both classes are same (namely, $N(0,1)$) in {\bf Examples 2} and {\bf 3}.
+In Example~\ref{ex1}, the one-dimensional marginals of $\mathbf{F}_1$ are all $N(0,5/3)$, while for $\mathbf{F}_2$ the marginals are $t_5$.
+So, there is difference in the one-dimensional marginal distributions and assumptions $(A1)-(A3)$ are satisfied in this example.
+On the other hand, the marginal distributions of both classes are same (namely, $N(0,1)$) in Examples~\ref{ex2} and \ref{ex3}.
 As a result, assumption $(A3)$ is violated and Theorem \ref{thmgSAVG} fails to hold in these two examples.